Maximizing average throughput in oscillatory biological synthesis systems: an optimal control approach: Appendix: Additional Proofs

-Since the Hamiltonian is linear in the control inputs, then the optimal control is bang-bang when the corresponding switching function does not vanish.
-This is stated in the following the Lemma:

-\begin{lemma} Let $\mathscr X$ be an extremal trajectory and let $E_r$ be defined as above.
-Then for all $t \in E_r$

-i.e, $u_i$ is a bang-bang control whenever the corresponding switching function is nonzero. \end{lemma} \begin{proof} Without loss of generality, let $i=0$.
-Let $\varphi_0(t)>0$.
-For the sake of contradiction, suppose that $u_0^*(t) <L$.
-Then,

-which violates condition 3 in Proposition \ref{p.pmp}.
-Hence, $u_0^*(t)<L$ is not optimal.
-The same argument can be applied when $\varphi_0(t)<0$, and also for $i=1$. \end{proof}

-\subsection{Characterization of singular arcs}
+\subsubsection{Characterization of singular arcs}

-In this subsection we are interested in the case with $\mu(E_0^i)>0$ for either $i=0$ or $i=1$.
-Let Let $\mathscr X$ be a feasible trajectory.
+In this subsection, we are interested in the case where~$\mu(E_0^i)>0$ for either $i=0$ or $i=1$.
+Let Let $\mathscr X$ be an extremal trajectory.
 We call any restriction of $\mathscr X$ to any nonzero-measure subset of $E_s$ a \emph{singular arc}.

-We provide a few lemmas to characterize the system behavior on singular arcs.
+The following Lemmas characterize the behavior on singular arcs.

-\begin{lemma} Let $\mathscr X$ be an extremal trajectory, and assume that ~$\mu(E_0^i)>0$ for some $i\in\{0,1\}$.
+\begin{lemma} Let $\mathscr X$ be an extremal trajectory, and assume that~$\mu(E_0^i)>0$ for some $i\in\{0,1\}$.
 Then there exists $c_i\in (0,1)$ such that